-In the sixth, a one-out single, aided by Lee’s balk and a stolen base, would come around to score on a sacrifice fly from Matt LeCroy against reliever David Riske.
-The Cleveland bullpen arm allowed another two runs in the seventh on a Denny Hocking single and Jerrod Riggan gave up two on a sacrifice fly and a wild pitch.
+In the sixth, a one-out single, aided by Lee’s balk and a stolen base, came around to score on a sacrifice fly from Matt LeCroy against reliever David Riske.
+The Cleveland bullpen arm allowed two more runs in the seventh on a Denny Hocking single and Jerrod Riggan later gave up two on a sacrifice fly and a wild pitch.

 The Indians managed just three hits combined off of starter Kyle Lohse, reliever Johan Santana, and closer Eddie Guardado.
 Coco Crisp and Jim Thome each had singles off of Lohse, while Ellis Burks doubled off of Guardado.
 Brandon Phillips reached on a walk against Santana.

-The third place Indians dropped their second straight to fall to 20.5 games behind first place Minnesota.
+The third place Indians dropped their second straight to fall to 20.5 games behind the first place Twins.

 Also on this date in Tribe history: